WriterBewareLogoSmall

 Be sure the editor has experience appropriate to your work and your needs.

-Like good agents, good editors specialize.
+One size does not fit all.
+Like good literary agents, good editors specialize.
 Someone whose main experience involves nonfiction is probably not the ideal choice to edit your epic fantasy novel, for example.
 Someone who primarily does copy editing and proofreading may not have the skills to do a thorough content edit.
-An editor’s website should make clear what their specialties are.

 Ask for references, and use them.